 Class 11 Physics Chapter 5 Multiple Choice Questions

-How to perform well in 11th Physics Chapter 5?
+How many questions are there in the NCERT book of 11th Physics Chapter 5?